protontypes/open-sustainable-technology/README.md

 - [PredictiveSoilMapping](https://github.com/Envirometrix/PredictiveSoilMapping) - Applying statistical and/or machine learning techniques to fit models for the purpose of producing spatial and/or spatiotemporal predictions of soil variables, i.e. maps of soil properties and classes at different resolutions.
 - [OpenFLUID](https://github.com/OpenFLUID/openfluid) - A software environment for modeling and simulation of complex landscape systems.
 - [Trends.Earth](https://github.com/ConservationInternational/trends.earth) - A QGIS plugin that supports monitoring of land change, including changes in productivity, land cover, and soil organic carbon.
-- [pycoal](https://github.com/capstone-coal/pycoal) - Python toolkit for characterizing Coal and Open-pit surface mining impacts on American Lands.
+- [pycoal](https://github.com/capstone-coal/pycoal) - A Python toolkit for characterizing Coal and Open-pit surface mining impacts on American Lands.
 - [stats_for_soil_survey](https://ncss-tech.github.io/stats_for_soil_survey/) - Lecture material on "Statistics for Pedologists".
 - [Simsphere](https://github.com/tjc181/simsphere) - A one-dimensional model that allows one to simulate the transfer of heat and moisture between plants, soil and atmosphere over a 24 hour day.
 - [CryoGrid3](https://github.com/CryoGrid/CryoGrid3) - A one-dimensional land surface model dedicated to simulate ground temperatures in permafrost environments.
-- [CNN-SoilTextureClassification](https://github.com/felixriese/CNN-SoilTextureClassification) - 1-dimensional convolutional neural networks (CNN) for the classification of soil texture based on hyperspectral data.
+- [CNN-SoilTextureClassification](https://github.com/felixriese/CNN-SoilTextureClassification) - one-dimensional convolutional neural networks (CNN) for the classification of soil texture based on hyperspectral data.
 - [EarthML](https://github.com/pyviz-topics/EarthML) - Improving, documenting, and illustrating how to use other, freely available, general-purpose open source projects to solve problems in the earth sciences.
 - [STEP](http://step.esa.int/main/) - ESA is developing free open source toolboxes for the scientific exploitation of Earth Observation missions under the Scientific Exploitation of Operational Missions programme element.
 - [globsim](https://github.com/geocryology/globsim) - Using global reanalyses for permafrost simulation.
-- [rSFSW2](https://github.com/DrylandEcology/rSFSW2) - A R package to create soil water balance simulation experiment.
+- [rSFSW2](https://github.com/DrylandEcology/rSFSW2) - An R package to create soil water balance simulation experiment.
 - [landscapemetrics](https://github.com/r-spatialecology/landscapemetrics) - Landscape Metrics for Categorical Map Patterns world_map in R.
 - [SCOPE](https://github.com/Christiaanvandertol/SCOPE) - Simulation model for radiative transfer, photosynthesis and energy fluxes in vegetation and soil.